 Impressionism and Post-Impressionism: fancy art terms that describe the work of big-name 19th-century artists like Van Gogh, Manet, Monet, Renoir, etc. These paintings are easy to spot: the settings are cozy dining parlors, ponds at sunset, misty fields with two haystacks, the color palettes tend to be soft and, well, palatable, and there is usually a woman in the middle of the painting doing something odd.

-The women featured in Impressionist paintings are depicted as being incapable of sitting in a chair properly or keeping both boobs in their dresses.
+The Impressionist women featured in these paintings are depicted as being incapable of sitting in a chair properly or keeping both boobs in their dresses.
 There are a lot of theories for why this is such a common theme: maybe none of the impressionist painters had met a real-life lady before, maybe everyone was just trying absinthe for the first time and it warped their brains, maybe there was a Mork & Mindy-type situation going on and the models were all aliens trying to mimic human behavior.
 These are all legitimate academic theories.

 Whatever hypothesis you land on, we’ve compiled some of the downright silliest examples of female behavior in Impressionist paintings.
 Here are five things women in Impressionist paintings do that literally no actual human woman has ever done.

-Salons and Side Boobs
+Impressionist Women: Salons and Side Boobs

 There’s nothing more natural than reading in a forest with half of one breast out.
 By natural we mean that Courbet was like “literacy and nature are cool, but this painting isn’t getting to the Salon without at least the top and side of a boob.”

-Not Your Mama’s Sleepover
+Impressionist Women: Not Your Mama’s Sleepover

 Most ladies have played with each other’s hair at sleepovers, but no human woman has gotten her hair combed buck-ass naked by a fully clothed gal-pal.
 This was part of a series Degas created in the 1880s of “women bathing, washing themselves, combing their hair or having it combed,” because nothing makes a profound and aesthetically appealing masterpiece like hygiene.

-Wash Off The Patriarchy
+Impressionist Women: Wash Off The Patriarchy

 It’s not a true Impressionist picnic without at least one naked lady looking bored as hell.
 Props to the woman in the background who got up from the party to take a bath in the stream.
 Maybe she’s trying to rinse off the patriarchy?